tsoenen/qrest/docs/source/configuration.rst

 The snippet shows that the names of the attributes of the APIConfig that specify the resources, are also used to name the attributes on the actual API object.
-You can specify another name using the ``name`` parameter of the ResourceConfig.
+You can specify another name using the ``name`` argument of the ResourceConfig.

 Each API instance has a property ``resources`` that lists the resources.
 This code